-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ê ê ê ê Î ✓ All areas of the school are accessible to everyone including those with SEND. ✓ All areas in the main building have wheel chair accessible classes. ✓ Pupils feel safe and in an environment where bullying is minimal and dealt with effectively.
-Each class has two nominated 'Bully Busters'. ✓ There is a named Designated Safeguarding Lead (and deputies) and a named 'Children in Care' teacher. ✓ All areas of the school are uplifting, positive and support learning. ✓ All adults focus on rewarding good behaviour to promote a positive learning environment. ✓ The rewards and sanctions system is robust and displayed in the classrooms. ✓ Displays throughout the school promote positive learning outcomes. ✓ The school has a specially adapted shower, toilet and changing facilities. ✓ Each class has a timetable and whole class and individual learning outcomes.
-WALT (We Are Learning To) is used daily. ✓ Appropriately sized tables and chairs and furniture for each class and school dining hall promoted appropriate postural management. ✓ The school has a named Health and Safety Coordinator. ✓ Vulnerable pupils can access a quiet, supervised area when they are unable to cope during unstructured times.
-There is the opportunity to eat away from the main dining hall if required. ✓ Non-slip, non-breakable equipment is available for some practical lessons. ✓ Some adapted PE equipment is available. ✓ Toilets have been adapted by height. ✓ Specialist equipment in lessons enables disabled pupils to be independent e.g. scissors, writing tools/resources. ✓ Individual pupils have 'sensory diets' to cater for their needs. ✓ There are named adults who are 'Team Teach' trained. ✓ Disabled ramps are available, lift and toilets.
+- ✓ All areas of the school are accessible to everyone including those with SEND. - ✓ All areas in the main building have wheel chair accessible classes. - ✓ Pupils feel safe and in an environment where bullying is minimal and dealt with effectively.
+Pupils are actively involved through a system called "Gold Force" - ✓ There is a named Designated Safeguarding Lead (and deputies) and a named 'Children in Care' teacher. - ✓ All areas of the school are uplifting, positive and support learning. - ✓ All adults focus on rewarding good behaviour to promote a positive learning environment. - ✓ The rewards and sanctions system is robust and displayed in the classrooms. - ✓ Displays throughout the school promote positive learning outcomes. - ✓ The school has a specially adapted shower, toilet and changing facilities. - ✓ Each class has a timetable and whole class and individual learning outcomes.
+WALT (We Are Learning To) is used daily. - ✓ Appropriately sized tables and chairs and furniture for each class and school dining hall promoted appropriate postural management. - √ The school has a named Health and Safety Coordinator.

+- ✓ Vulnerable pupils can access a quiet, supervised area when they are unable to cope during unstructured times.
+There is the opportunity to eat away from the main dining hall if required. - ✓ Non-slip, non-breakable equipment is available for some practical lessons. - ✓ Some adapted PE equipment is available. - √ Toilets have been adapted by height.

+- ✓ Specialist equipment in lessons enables disabled pupils to be independent e.g. scissors, writing tools/resources. - ✓ Individual pupils have 'sensory diets' to cater for their needs. - √ There are named adults who are 'Team Teach' trained. - ✓ Disabled ramps are available, lift and toilets.